Kids! Nature! Story!

 - Long term thinking begins about personal responsibility towards the planet

 - A FEELING OF JOY for all the youth.
-The teens are exhilarated at their effect on the younger kids.
-The youngsters are invigorated with new ideas and a feeling of accomplishment.
+The teens think mentoring younger kids is awesome.
+The youngsters are inspired with new ideas and a feeling of accomplishment.

 -A Children's Book